kagisearch/kagi-docs/docs/kagi/support-and-community/index.md

 - Please see our [Bug Reporting Guide](bug-reporting.md) for instructions on reporting issues.
 - All bugs and feature requests are encouraged to be posted on the forum.

+## Blog

+We blog at [blog.kagi.com](https://blog.kagi.com/blog) about company updates product features and other important news.
+You can subscribe to our [blog's RSS feed](https://blog.kagi.com/rss.xml).

 ## Roadmap